How To Give A Cat Liquid Medicine

 If you’re giving liquid medicine to a cat by yourself, it’s important to be prepared.
 Have everything ready before you capture the cat so the process is quick and easy for the kitty.
 Be calm and encourage them with positivity to keep their guard down.

 The main challenge in providing medicine to a cat by yourself is holding a wiggly cat while also administering the medicine.
-You need to hold the cat’s body and head still while plunging the medicine accurately into an unhappy kitty’s face.
+You need to hold the cat’s body and cat’s head still while plunging the medicine accurately into an unhappy kitty’s cat’s mouth.
 It’s not easy!

 Hold the cat close to your body to help contain them.
+Wrap the cat in a towel with only its head exposed to minimize movement.
 You can also wrap them in a towel or blanket to help keep them still.
+Gently insert the syringe at the side of the cat’s mouth and administer the medication slowly.
 Another helpful solution is a cat-bag product, which is more durable and allows the cat to pop its head out.

 If your cat is difficult, the reality is you will likely get lots of scratches and waste a lot of medicine.
 It’s important to remember that your cat needs their medicine, and it’s up to you to get it to them, but you are in it together and can take steps to make it a positive and calm interaction.

 Having two people to give a cat liquid medicine can definitely make it easier.
+One person can hold the cat while the other person gives your cat liquid medicine.
 The benefit of two people is that one person can hold the cat’s body and head while the other person administers the medicine.
 This can be very helpful if the cat is wiggly or resistant to taking medicine.
-You may still need to use a towel or cat bag to contain the cat, and confining them in a small room is also helpful.
+You may still need to use a towel or cat bag to contain the cat, and confining them in a small room is also helpful to ensure the cat swallows the medicine.

-• Cats are wiggly and might move – This makes the process a bit harder, and you’ll probably waste some medicine if your cat is wiggly.
+- Cats are wiggly and might move – This makes the process a bit harder, and you’ll probably waste some medicine if your cat is wiggly.
 Practice makes purrfect!
+Be careful to avoid the cat inhaling the liquid, which can lead to serious complications.

-• Foaming mouth – Sometimes liquid medicine will make your cat’s mouth foam.
+- Foaming mouth – Sometimes liquid medicine will make your cat’s mouth foam.
 Foaming can be a normal reaction to the flavor or the medicine.
 Wipe away any foam with a cloth and give them some space to calm down.
 The further back in their mouth you get the medicine, the less likely they will foam at the mouth due to flavor.
+Administering too much liquid at once can cause stress and incomplete dosing.

-• Cats anticipate it – Cats are smart and might start to associate you getting the medicine out with them taking it.
+- Cats anticipate it – Cats are smart and might start to associate you getting the medicine out with them taking it.
 This can make it harder to give them their medicine in the future.
 Try to give the medicine when they’re not expecting it, like during playtime or impromptu snack time.
+Practice giving liquid medication to improve your technique and make the process smoother.

 Conclusion